 Now if you access the app using URL https://python-flask-mysql-csv-report.herokuapp.com/ in the browser you will be able to see the below output on the browser:

 Now if you try to click on the CSV report generation link you will get below error:

 The actual error is I did not install MySQL database yet.
 Therefore it cannot establish the connection to the database.

 Heroku does not have really MySQL server but it has ClearDB which is used to run your MySQL database without any issue.
 ClearDB is a powerful, high-speed database-as-a-service in the cloud for your MySQL powered applications.

-We will use our existing database dump and import it into the ClearDB.
+I will use our existing database dump and import it into the ClearDB.

 Make sure your are on the project’s root directory from command line tool.

 Execute the below command to create an instance of ClearDB for our MySQL.

 You will see below message after database creation:

 Creating cleardb:ignite on ⬢ python-flask-mysql-csv-report... free Created cleardb-flat-59333 as CLEARDB_DATABASE_URL Use heroku addons:docs cleardb to view documentation